stellatogrp/lropt/docs/getting_started/index.rst

 Installation
 ------------

-You can install :code:`lro` with
+You can install :code:`lropt` with

 .. code:: bash

-   pip install lro
+   pip install lropt

 .. toctree::